Assessing Web Search Credibility and Response Groundedness in Chat Assistants: Introduction

 To address these challenges, we introduce a methodology for evaluating web-search-enabled assistants in fact-checking contexts.
 Our methodology systematically measures: 1) the credibility of cited sources, and 2) subsequently, whether assistants' statements are actually grounded in the sources they cite.
 Together, this allows us to assess not only whether assistants surface reliable evidence, but also whether their outputs reflect it.

-Our methodology, shown in Figure~\ref{fig:diagram}, consists of three steps.
+Our methodology, as illustrated in Figure~\ref{fig:diagram}, comprises three steps.
 The first step includes \textbf{data collection} (Section~\ref{sec:data}).
 To capture how assistants handle misinformation-prone content, we curated a list of claims spanning five topics.
-Each claim is tested against the assistants by modeling two distinct user roles: a \textit{fact-checker}, seeking to verify the claim, and a \textit{claim believer}, seeking confirmation of false information.
-This reflects real-world usage, where assistants face both skeptical and credulous users, and it allows us to observe how framing shapes web search and the response.
+Each claim is tested against the assistants by modeling two distinct user roles: a \textit{fact-checker}, who seeks to verify the claim, and a \textit{claim believer}, who seeks confirmation of false information.
+This reflects real-world usage, where assistants encounter both skeptical and credulous users, and it enables us to observe how framing influences web search and the response.
 This distinction is important since prior work shows that queries with false presuppositions make AI systems more likely to accept misinformation~\cite{sieker2025llmsstrugglerejectfalse}.

 The second step is \textbf{source credibility analysis} (Section~\ref{sec:web-search}).
 Every assistant's response is accompanied by citations, which we evaluate for credibility.
 Using fact-checking databases and media credibility ratings, we measure \textit{Credibility} and \textit{Non-Credibility Rate}, i.e., the extent to which responses rely on credible versus non-credible evidence.